 Hell Hound: The Hound in the old Baskerville legend.
-(Its modern counterpart turns out to have a more mundane origin.)
+(Its modern counterpart turns out to have a more mundane origin, though no less threatening.)

 High Heel-Face Turn: There is a female character involved with the villain who ends up helping the heroes.
 It's actually subverted: Beryl (said woman) helps not just because of Henry's love, but as her revenge against the villain who treated her like shit for years, which smacks of The Dog Bites Back.
 (Though in some adaptations she also loves Henry because hewas kind to her.)

 Honey Trap: The villain forces a young woman named Beryl Stapleton to act as one for Sir Henry.